FernanZL/adult_inc_class/README.md

 ```

 ## Download the Dataset
-Before running the project, download the dataset from Kaggle, using the link provided above.
+Before running the project, download the dataset from Kaggle, using the link provided above and place it in the same directory as the Jupyter notebook ('adult_inc_class.ipynb').

 ## How to run